 28 October 2019 by David Warne

-Regardless of the Brexit outcome there is every indication that flights and travel between the UK and EU will continue after 31st January 2020, or earlier depending on a date being agreed.
-Even in the case of a ‘no-deal’ scenario, the European Commission and UK government have said that UK and EU airlines will still be able to operate flights between the UK and the EU.
+Following the outcome of the general election, there is now more certainty surrounding the UK's departure from the EU.
+As such, there's every indication that flights and travel between the UK and EU will continue as normal after 31 January and throughout any trade deal negotiations, which are due to conclude at the end of 2020.
+At this point, and even in the case of a ‘no-deal’ scenario, the European Commission and UK government have said that UK and EU airlines will still be able to operate flights between the UK and the EU.

 There is nothing to suggest that we won’t be able to operate your holiday as planned.
 Your holiday will be protected under the Package Travel Regulations, meaning you’ll have the right to a full refund in the unlikely event that your holiday can no longer be provided for any reason irrespective of when you booked your holiday.